 Sex and reproduction

 These are seed-bearing trees that produce seeds in cones, not in flowers.
+The seeds develop in mature female cones, structures where female gametophytes develop eventually producing eggs that, when fertilized, develop into the embryos present in seeds.
+These trees also produce male cones where male gametophytes (pollen) are produced and subsequently released.
 The cones of Giant Sequoia are fire adapted, opening in response to heating created by a fire.
 Coast Redwood has an ability rarely found in conifers, the ability to sprout from the trunk of the tree if the top is damaged and or killed.
 Sprouting is the result of the creation and activation of new apical meristems in response to some signal (perhaps reduction in carbohydrate supply) that indicates that the top of the plant is not functioning.
 As a consequence of this ability one can sometimes find straight rows of Coast Redwood trees reflecting their origin from the trunk of a downed stem, or a ring of trees that have sprouted from the base of a felled tree.
 Sprouting is fairly common in angiosperm trees but much less common in conifers.

 Matter and energy